 In Pennsylvania and New Jersey, insurance companies are required to offer Uninsured Motorist (UM) coverage for purchase when selling auto insurance policies.
 This coverage allows people to protect themselves and household family members in the event of a hit-and-run accident or an accident with an uninsured motorist.
 In addition, PA and NJ have each set up a state run benefits plan that offers coverage for certain accidents if no other insurance is available.

-If you were injured by an uninsured driver, Philadelphia car accident attorney, Brent Wieand, can help you determine if you are eligible for benefits and file a claim on your behalf.
+A Philadelphia car accident lawyer can assist you in determining if you are eligible for benefits and file a claim on your behalf.

 Most car accident attorneys in Pennsylvania and New Jersey offer a free legal consultation and work on a contingency fee basis.
 This means you don’t need to pay expensive upfront costs and attorney’s fees.